Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * Limitations of current release
   - UTF-8 version is only Japanese characters now.
-  - At "Duplicate session" on SSH2 connected communication, TeraTerm always try to connect the server with SSH2 protocol.

 * History

 2005.4.??
 (Ver 4.14)
   - added clickable URL mechanism that mouse pointer overs on URL string.
 Special thanks to Kazuaki Ishizaki.
 And also added URLColor, EnableClickableUrl entry in teraterm.ini file.
+  - added support of escape sequence(ESC[39m:foreground color reset, ESC[49m:background color reset).
+This support solves the problem that color can't be clear using w3m on screen(1) command.
+Special thanks to Iwamoto Kouichi.
+  - added mouse cursor dynamically changing on Additional settings.
+  - added support of clickable URL on TeraTerm version dialog.
+  - cancelled the limitation that at "Duplicate session" on SSH2 connected communication, TeraTerm always try to connect the server with SSH2 protocol.
+  - added SSH autologin with "Duplicate session".

 2005.3.31 (Ver 4.13)
   - fixed TeraTerm version information can't be shown in version dialog at second later instance.